 Comic Book Time: Surprisingly averted (for a while, anyway).
 It would seem that the each title in the series is actually set in the year the final revision of each game is released, seeing as Deadly Alliance (2002) is stated to occur a full decade after the events of the first Mortal Kombat (1992).
 Deception and Armageddon, however, take place immediately after DA, whereas MK9 is a secondtimeline which returns to the time of the original trilogy.

-Follow the Leader: Mortal Kombat was the first Fighting Game series to include Gorn as a main attraction, popularized the Finishing Moves, and the idea of using photos as sprites.
-A lot of games followed either the former, the second or the latter, or both.
-Unfortunately...
+Follow the Leader: Mortal Kombat was the first fighting game series to include gorn as a main attraction, popularized the Finishing Moves, and digitized sprites.
+A lot of games followed either the former, the second, the latter, or all three.

 Free Floor Fighting: Most of the games starting with the third one, corresponding to the switch into 3D.